aiidalab/aiidalab-launch/README.md

 ## For maintainers

-To create a new release, clone the repository, and then execute `bumpver update`, this will:
+To create a new release, clone the repository, install development dependencies with `pip install -e '.[dev]'`, and then execute `bumpver update`.
+This will:

   1. Create a tagged release with bumped version and push it to the repository.
   2. Trigger a GitHub actions workflow that creates a GitHub release and publishes it on PyPI.